Skip to main content

 Bryn’s Favorite Professional Project

-This modern, sustainable Companion Unit (AKA Accessory Dwelling Unit or Guest House) is designed into the backyard of a primary dwelling unit.
-The unit contains a Great Room, 1 bed, 1 bath, and a private deck.
-The unit is owned by a pair of artists, who wanted to create an art space that could be an extension of their existing residence and could also be closed off as a Guest House if needed.
-The architecture needed to reflect the same creativity as the clients, as well as the sense of privacy yet connectivity and a high sense of sustainability.
+This modern, sustainable companion unit (aka “accessory dwelling unit” or “guest house”) is designed into the backyard of a primary dwelling unit.
+The unit contains a great room, 1 bed, 1 bath, and a private deck.
+The unit is owned by a pair of artists who wanted to create an art space that could be an extension of their existing residence and that could also be closed off as a guest house if needed.
+The architecture needed to reflect the same creativity as the clients, be sustainable, and maintain a sense of privacy yet connectivity.

-The project’s sustainability features include passive solar heating/cooling and solar/rain harvesting.
+Sustainability features include passive solar heating and cooling as well as solar and rain harvesting.
 The butterfly roof allows the site-line from the existing residence to remain low and provides an optimal shape for rainwater harvesting.
 Water funnels down the two pitches to a central cricket, which is diverted to a rain barrel and landscaping.
 The low-sloped cool roof is also designed for solar panels.

 Brandi Rosso